Dane County Regional Airport: Terminal

-The terminal currently has 13 gates on one concourse.
-Upon the completion of the South Terminal Expansion this will expand to 16 gates.
+The terminal currently has 16 gates on one concourse.

-Pre-security amenities include a Coffee Shop and Gift Shop.
-The post-security side of the terminal includes two restaurants a coffee shop and two travel markets.
-The South Terminal expansion when complete will add an additional restaurant, a lactation room and a new post-security pet relief area.
+Pre-security amenities include a coffee shop and gift shop.
+The post-security side of the terminal includes two restaurants, a coffee shop, and three travel markets.
+The South Terminal expansion added an additional restaurant, a lactation room and a new post-security pet relief area.

 Ground transportation

-Taxi service and Transportation Network Company drivers (e.g. Uber and Lyft) are available outside the terminal.
+Taxi service and transportation network company drivers (e.g. Uber and Lyft) are available outside the terminal.
 Rental car counters are located across from the baggage claim area.
 Many local hotels provide courtesy shuttle service to and from the airport.

-Madison Metro serves the airport with Route 20 to the North Transfer Point or Madison Area Technical College / East Towne Mall.
+Metro Transit serves the airport via Route D2 which offers direct service every 30 minutes to Downtown Madison including, the Capitol Square, State Street, the UW Campus and other points west.

 Both short and long-term parking are available in a large parking structure and in several adjacent lots.